Gourmet Tomato Sampling (Japanese-Grown Varieties)

 6) Kumamoto mini tomatoes: These had a full and hearty tomato taste and were kind of earthy, but not too sweet.
 They were great raw or baked.

-8) Napolitan tomato: These longish, gourd-like tomatoes were a bit like honey tomatoes but less sweet and with a more hearty taste.
+8) Rosso Napolitan tomato: These longish, gourd-like tomatoes were a bit like honey tomatoes but less sweet and with a more hearty taste.
 I thought they were better baked.

-9) Oita large tomato: I thought this was quite normal and unimpressive compared to the rest.
+9) Oita large Momotaro tomato: I thought this was quite normal and unimpressive compared to the rest.
 I'm not sure if it's because my taste buds were already fatigued, since I tried them in this order, although I took pains to rinse my mouth and cleanse my palate with other stuff between each variety.
 This tomato was definitely better baked.

 Comments